TheJoker4320/vision-framework/README.md

 ## Project Philosophy
 The project is based on a pipeline object.
-Once you have a pipeline object you can call the pipeline's method - process_image and it will process the given image by your configurations.
+Once you have a pipeline object you can call the main pipeline method - process_image and it will process the given image by your configurations.

 The cofigurations are done in a json format, For an example see the [json example](https://github.com/TheJoker4320/vision-framework/blob/develop/examples/example.json).

 ### Pipeline
-Pipeline is a class that represents a set of operational stages which are preformed on an image once process_image is called.
+Pipeline is a class that represents a set of operational stages which are preformed one after the other on an image, which we get from the camera.
+All this is done once process_image is called.

 These stages inculde but not limted to the followings:
 * Modification stage - which uses diffrent modifiers to modify the image.
 * Extraction stage - which uses diffrent extractors to extract contours from the image.